 Geographic locations of trapping studies were extracted using GPS locations for the most precise location presented.
 Missing locations were found using the National Geospatial-Intelligence Agency GEOnet Names Server [34] based on placenames and maps presented in the study.
 All locations were converted to decimal degrees.
 The year of rodent trapping was extracted alongside the length of the trapping activity to understand seasonal representativeness of trapping activity.
 The habitats of trapping sites were mapped to the IUCN Habitat Classification Scheme (Version 3.1).
 For studies reporting multiple habitat types for a single trap, trap-line or trapping grid, a higher order classification of habitat type was recorded.

-For relevant studies we extracted data on all microorganisms and zoonotic pathogens tested and the method used (e.g., molecular or serological diagnosis).
+For included studies with available data we extracted information on all microorganisms and known zoonotic pathogens tested and the method used (e.g., molecular or serological diagnosis).
 Where assays were able to identify the microorganism to species level this was recorded, non-specific assays higher order attribution was used (e.g. to family level).
+A broad definition of known zoonotic pathogen was used, a species of microorganism carried by an animal that may transmit to humans and cause illness [35].
+The term microorganism is used where either the microorganism is not identified to species level, in which case it remains unclear whether it is a zoonotic pathogen (i.e. Arenaviridae), or the species is not known to be a zoonotic pathogen (i.e. Candidatus Ehrlichia senegalensis).
 We recorded the species of rodent host tested, the number of individuals tested and the number of positive and negative results.
 For studies reporting summary results all testing data were extracted, this may introduce double counting of individual rodents, for example, if a single rodent was tested using both molecular and serological assays.
 Where studies reported indeterminate results, these were also recorded.

+Description of included studies

 Out of 4,692 relevant citations, we identified 127 rodent trapping studies (Supplementary Table 2.).
+Of these, 55 (43%) were conducted to investigate rodent-borne zoonoses, with the remaining 77 (57%) conducted for ecological purposes (i.e. population dynamics, distribution) in rodents, including those known to be hosts of zoonotic pathogens.
 The earliest trapping studies were conducted in 1964, with a trend of increasing numbers of studies being performed annually since 2000.
 The median year of first trapping activity was 2007, with the median length of trapping activity being 1 year (IQR 0-2 years) (Supplementary Fig 1.).
 Studies were conducted in 14 West African countries, with no studies reported from The Gambia or Togo, at 1,611 trap sites (Fig 1A.).

 Included studies explicitly reported on 601,184 trap nights, a further 341,445 trap nights were imputed from studies with no recording of trapping effort based on trap success, leading to an estimate of 942,629 trap nights (Fig 1B.).
 A minority of studies trapped at a single study site (30, 24%), with 46 (36%) trapping at between two and five sites, the remaining 51 studies (40%) trapped at between six and 93 study sites.